mozerpol/learningRISC-V/implementation/rysyCore_code/howItWorks/README.md

 SystemVerilog *always_ff* procedure is used to model sequential flip-flop logic.
 A *always_ff* procedure adds a restriction that it can contain one and only one event control and no blocking timing controls.
 Variables written on the left-hand side of assignments within *always_ff*, including variables from contents of a called function, cannot be written by other processes. <br/>
 *begin* - it's like brackets in C. If we have one statement in our function, it's not necessary use *begin* - *end* <br/>
 **30 line:** `old_pc[1] <= pc;` <br/>
+**Blocking** assignment statements are assigned using **=** and are executed one after other in a procedural block. <br/>
+**Non-blocking** assignment allows assignments to be scheduleld without blocking the execution of the following statements and is specified by a **<=** symbol.
+The same symbol is used as a relational operator in expressions.
+So we can say that *<=* is non-blocking like in the nature.
+This means that in an *always* block, every line will be executed in parallel.
+This leads to the implementation of sequential elements.
+**34 line:** `always_comb` <br/>
+- *always_comb* automatically executes once at time zero, whereas *always@** waits until a change occurs on a signal in the inferred sensitivity list.
+- *always_comb* is sensitive to changes within the contents of a function, whereas *always@* is only sensitive to changes to the arguments of a function.
+- Statements in an *always_comb* cannot include those that block, have blocking timing or event controls.